mgnsharon/wstorm-gilles-npm-counter/README.md

-wstorm-giles-npm-counter
+wstorm-gilles-npm-counter
 ========================

-Provides in depth analytics on how many times Giles runs npm and bower install, update
+Provides in depth analytics on how many times Gilles runs npm and bower install, update

 # NOT VIM Compatable